gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/about_this_guide.rst

     and then shown this way.

-* Commands that are entered by the user are shown as preceded by a prompt string comprising the ``$`` character followed by a space.
+* Commands that you enter are shown as preceded by a prompt string comprising the ``$`` character followed by a space.

 * Full file names are shown with the '/' character as the directory separator; e.g., :file:`parent-dir/subdir/myfile.adb`.
-  If you are using GNAT on a Windows platform, please note that the '\\' character should be used instead.
+  If you are using GNAT on a Windows platform, please note that you should use the '\\' character instead.